sveronneau/gcp-mig-lb/README.md

 6) terraform init
 7) terraform plan -out gcp-mig-lb.out
 8) terraform apply
-9) Open a Browser with the IP of your GCP Load Balancer
+9) Wait or a bit and open a Browser with the IP of your GCP Load Balancer
-  * The IP of your GCP Load Balancer can be found in: Network Services / Load balancing /
+  * The IP of your GCP Load Balancer can be found in: Network Services / Load balancing
+  * Click on http-lb-url-map and look in the Frontend section, protocol HTTP.
+You'll see your Public IP there.